Africa A+ Summer Conference 2020

 After lunch the five schools planned how to apply the A+ approach in their school.
 The school leaders and A+ facilitators worked on ways to support A+ implementation for the remainder of 2020. iThemba and Chameleon Campus received a certificate celebrating their three year A+ participation.

-Comments from our participants in their own word when asked “What have you learned today?” and “What do you plan to do differently at your school?”
+The participants were asked “What have you learned today?” and “What do you plan to do differently at your school?”
+Here are some of the responses: